umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-with-migrations.md

 The base classes provide the following functionality.
 Methods you should look to override to amend the default behavior have been noted above.

-- `ReplaceGridDataTypeArtifactMigratorBase` - replaces the `Umbraco.Grid` data type editor alias with `Umbraco.BlockGrid` and migrates the configuration:
+- `ReplaceGridDataTypeArtifactMigratorBase` - replaces the `Umbraco.Grid` Data Type editor alias with `Umbraco.BlockGrid` and migrates the configuration:
   - The amount of columns is copied over.
   - Grid layouts, row configurations and grid editors are migrated to blocks:
     - If multiple grid layouts are configured or if at least one contains multiple sections or isn't the full width, each grid layout will be migrated to a 'layout block' (an element type without properties).